Internships in EU countries – Erasmus+ Student Mobility for Studies SMP

 Optional or compulsory internships as part of the degree programme must always be recognised by higher education institution lecturers.
 Optional recognition means that your internship is deemed worthwhile as part of your studies, but the internship does not necessarily have to count towards ECTS credits.

-With the exception of native speakers, Erasmus+ students must take an OLS (Online Language Support) language test (self-assessment) in the main working language.
+With the exception of native speakers, Erasmus+ students must take an OLS language test (self-assessment) in the main working language.
 The language test is taken before the start of the mobility.
-The purpose of this compulsory language test is to measure and document the development of language skills.
+The purpose of this compulsory language test is to document the development of language skills to the EU.
 It is important to note that it does not serve as a selection criterion for Erasmus+ funding.

 The OLS language course

-After the language test, you can take further language courses, e.g. in the national language, in addition to the language course in the working language if you are interested.
-Language courses can be taken in any of the languages available on OLS with no limit on the number of languages and learning units (currently 24).
+After the language test, an online language course is available not only in the working language, but also in many other European languages, e.g. in the national language.
+In total, online language courses can be taken in any of the languages available on OLS with no limit on the number of languages and learning units (currently 24).
 Online language support is available to students for three years, giving you the opportunity to improve your language skills before, during and after your stay abroad.
+You are obliged to use the OLS during the Erasmus+ funding period.

 This charter informs students about their rights and obligations and explains what students can expect from both their home and receiving organisation/enterprise in the course of the Erasmus+ funding period.